9 posts in this topic

 Tier 1 / Level 15:

 Dauntless: Your abilities cost 20% less Rage.
 Overpower: Overpowers the enemy, causing 375% Physical damage.
 Cannot be blocked, dodged or parried, and has a 60% increased chance to critically strike.
 All your melee attacks have a chance to activate Overpower.
 Sweeping Strikes: Mortal Strike and Execute hit a second nearby target.
-After recent updated information, Dauntless is seems to be the go-to option here.
-Sweeping Strikes, if the adds are able to be stacked and you're dealing with 2 targets, specifically.
+Dauntless is the go to choice for the Focused Rage build.
+It's worth noting that, even in multiple-target situations, Dauntless still comes out ahead over Sweeping Strikes.
+Overpower is a viable choice for leveling.

 Tier 2 / Level 30:

 Shockwave: Sends a wave of force in a frontal cone, causing [(125% of Attack Power) * 1.25] damage and stunning all enemies within 10 yards for 4 sec.
 Cooldown reduced by 20 sec if it strikes at least 3 targets.
 Storm Bolt: Hurls your weapon at an emey, causing 60% Physical damage and stunning for 4 sec.
 Deals quadruple damage to targets permanently immune to stuns.
 Double Time: You can use Charge twice in a row, but it can only grant Rage once every 12 sec.
 Each use has a 20 sec recharge time.
-Double Time is the go-to here as Storm Bolt appears to no longer quadruple the damage done to permanently immune mobs.
-If a mob needs to be stunned then Storm Bolt may be viable while Shockwave is generally used for massive AoE control situations.
+Double Time is the go-to here in most situations.
+Shockwave is useful for Mythic+ dungeons.

 Tier 3 / Level 45: